 Self-education – encourage people to learn about oppression, to better understand the lived experiences those who are not systemically privileged by our society.
 To understand how discrimination, harassment and sexual misconduct impacts on people’s lives.
 Set up a reading group.
 Encourage reading on how to change and challenge oppressive practices.
 Learn what it means to be an ally.
 Engage in learning that acknowledges and generates a greater understanding of how micro-aggressions, structural inequities and unjust social power imbalances affect our marginalised communities across the institution.

-Training – online EDI training module, online consent module, active bystander, taking the lead (online version being developed), where do you draw the line, race allies training (pilot in progress), arrange local training with external facilitators.
+Training – online EDI training module, online consent module, active bystander, taking the lead (online version being developed), where do you draw the line, race allies training.
+Arrange local training with external facilitators.
 Ensure personal and faculty tutors are skilled up on receiving disclosures and signposting to appropriate support services.

 Call to action – create a local call to action.
 This could be something simple like adding the sunflower scheme to email signatures to promote a better understanding of invisible disabilities.
 Asking people to volunteer for institutional citizenship roles such as inclusion leads or EDI committee members.
 Encourage people to report if they experience or witness negative behaviours.
 Planning events and campaigns.